Peau d’Ane (Donkey Skin)-1970

 Grade: B

 To say this film is bizarre would be an understatement.
-The film is a strange retelling of the classic story of Cinderella.
+The film is a strange retelling of the classic Cinderella story.

-The film is set in a peculiar medieval world and centers on a dying Queen, her husband The King, and the heroine of the story, the beautiful Princess.
+The film is set in a peculiar medieval world and centers on a dying Queen (Catherine Deneuve), her husband, the King (Jean Marais), and the heroine, the beautiful Princess (also Catherine Deneuve).

-The Princess, wanting none of it, turns herself into an ugly creature, by way of wearing the skin of a donkey and moves to a neighboring kingdom to exist in a life of exclusion and revulsion, farming pigs and being berated by those around her.
+The Princess, wanting none of it, turns herself into an ugly creature by wearing the skin of a donkey and moves to a neighboring kingdom to exist in a life of exclusion and revulsion, farming pigs and being berated by those around her.

 I found the film to be quite interesting, albeit in a warped way.
-Unusual and tough to analyze, one must watch with an open mind.
+Unusual and challenging to analyze, one must watch with an open mind.

-Certainly, Donkey Skin delves headfirst into the icky world of incest and makes no apologies for its controversial nature all the while interspersing the film with cheery tunes with singing roses and hatching chicks.
+Certainly, Donkey Skin delves headfirst into the icky world of incest.
+It makes no apologies for its controversial nature, all the while interspersing the film with cheery tunes, singing roses, and hatching chicks.

-A couple of oddities worth mentioning- some of the music from the film is a piece of contemporary, upbeat music.
+A couple of oddities worth mentioning: some of the film’s music a contemporary and upbeat.
 Also, strangely, the final scene involves a helicopter, which is completely implausible given the period.

 I get the sense that this film is going for absurd and unique and succeeds on both counts.

-Visually the film is gorgeous- bright and cheerful with loads of colors.
-The film has awe-inspiring art direction as the set pieces within the castle are odd, interesting, and colorful.
+Visually, the film is gorgeous- bright and cheerful with loads of colors.
+The film has awe-inspiring art direction, with the castle’s set pieces odd, engaging, and colorful.
 I especially enjoyed the Prince’s bedroom set.

-As eccentric and seemingly dark as the film is, often a character will burst into a cheerful song as evidenced by the Princess singing a happy tune while making a meal, all the while dressed in her donkey skin, almost like a scene out of Mary Poppins or My Fair Lady or any other wholesome musical.
+As eccentric and seemingly dark as the film is, often a character will burst into a cheerful song, as evidenced by the Princess singing a happy tune while making a meal, all the while dressed in her donkey skin, almost like a scene out of Mary Poppins (1964) or My Fair Lady (1964) or any other wholesome musical.

-To be sure a unique film, Donkey Skin is eccentric, lively, and interestingly perverse with a French flair.
-Fantasy for adults and a journey into the weird.
+To be sure, a unique film, Donkey Skin (1970) is eccentric, lively, and interestingly perverse with a French flair—fantasy for adults and a journey into the weird.